 Bad breath (halitosis) can be unpleasant and embarrassing.
-There are various causes of bad breath, but in healthy people the major source is microbial deposits on the tongue.
-Some studies have shown that simply brushing the tongue reduced bad breath by as much as 70 percent.
+There are various causes of bad breath, but in healthy adults the major source is microbial deposits on the tongue.
+As a result, some studies have shown that simply brushing the tongue reduced bad breath by as much as 70 percent.

 Brushing and flossing help control the plaque and bacteria that cause dental disease.
 Plaque is a film of food debris, bacteria, and saliva that sticks to the teeth and gums.
 The bacteria in plaque convert certain food particles into acids that cause tooth decay.
 Also, if plaque is not removed, it turns into calculus (tartar).
 If plaque and calculus are not removed, they begin to destroy the gums and bone, causing periodontal (gum) disease.

 Brush your teeth at least twice a day (especially before going to bed at night) with an ADA approved soft bristle or electric toothbrush and toothpaste.
 Brush at a 45-degree angle to the gums, gently using a small, circular motion, ensuring that you always feel the bristles on the gums.
 Use the tip of the brush head to clean the inside front teeth and be sure to brush your tongue to remove bacteria and freshen breath.